 Clyde Hutchins is the founder of Harmony Law.
 Mr. Hutchins started his legal career in Cheyenne, Wyoming as a law clerk for the district court judges.
 Mr. Hutchins then entered private practice with a Wyoming based litigation and business law firm.
 Later, Mr. Hutchins went to Alaska, where he was the chief litigator for a firm that engaged in bond law, corporate law, securities law, and municipal law.
 The State of Wyoming hired Mr. Hutchins from Alaska to represent the State of Wyoming in the national tobacco arbitration and to act as the State's tobacco settlement attorney.
-While in that position, which was a boring job, he developed an enforcement unit for consumer protection for Wyoming residents as a hobby.
+While in that position, he developed an enforcement unit for consumer protection as a side job.

 Mr. Hutchins moved to Colorado and founded Harmony Law, LLC in 2016.
 Harmony Law is primarily engaged in civil litigation.
 It is also a general practice law firm in the areas of business law, estate planning, consumer law and family law.
 Harmony Law is active in all state and federal courts throughout Wyoming and Colorado.